novemberde/novemberde.github.io/_posts/2017-09-26-dragon_ball_game.markdown

 ---
 When I first started programming, I went on a game project to familiarize myself with Javascript.

 I thought there would be a problem with the image license.
+If there's a problem, please comment below.
 But, I decided to release this code on Github and hope to be helpful for juniors.
 ---